benuh/ML_AL_Notes/guides/fundamentals/REGULARIZATION_TECHNIQUES_GUIDE.md

 ### How It Works

 During training:
-1. Randomly set some neurons to 0 (with probability p)
+1. For each forward pass, randomly deactivate each neuron with probability p (dropout rate)
-2. Scale remaining neurons by 1/(1-p)
+2. Scale active neuron outputs by 1/(1-p) to maintain expected value
-3. Forces network to not rely on any single neuron
+3. This creates an ensemble effect: each mini-batch trains a different sub-network
+4. Prevents co-adaptation: neurons cannot rely on presence of specific other neurons

-During testing:
+During inference (testing):
-- Use all neurons (no dropout)
+- Use all neurons without dropout (p=0)
+- No scaling needed because training already scaled by 1/(1-p)

+**Mathematical formulation:**
+- Training: h = mask ⊙ activation, where mask ~ Bernoulli(1-p), then scale by 1/(1-p)
+- Inference: h = activation (all neurons active)

 ```python
 import tensorflow as tf